IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 ## Implementing a custom VPA frontend

-The IndiGO application suite provides a stock Alexa frontend as well as a simple generic VPA frontend that shows how to build a frontend for a second VPA.
+The TomTom IndiGO application suite provides a stock Alexa frontend as well as a simple generic VPA frontend that shows how to build a frontend for a second VPA.

 As explained in the previous section, the most important service that should be used by a VPA